XiaohangZhan/dist-framework/README.md

 ### Usage

-* For example, train Cifar resnet20 in 14 minutes, get 92.59% accuracy.
+* For example, train Cifar-10 with resnet20 in 14 minutes, get 92.59% accuracy.

     ```sh
     cd dist-framework